-The Organization may authorize an annual distribution of up to 3% of the market value calculated on a rolling three-year average market value.
+The Organization may authorize an annual distribution of up to 3% of the market value calculated on a rolling threeyear average market value.
 Any distributions in excess of 3% during a fiscal year requires approval of a two-thirds majority of the Board.
-The Organization did not make a distribution during 2023 or 2022.
+The Organization did not make a distribution during 2024 or 2023.